Guidelines for use

 Please return books by the due date.
 Please hand all materials borrowed directly to a member of staff at the issue desk and say that they are being returned.
 If the item(s) were borrowed from CABS, short loan or on an in-house loan then please state this to the librarian.

-All loans may be renewed either by phone (020 7848 2701), e-mail (email@example.com) or in person, unless they have been reserved by another reader.
+All loans may be renewed either by phone (Tel +44 (0)20 3947 7630), e-mail (email@example.com) or in person, unless they have been reserved by another reader.
+Please note that the telephone and email account is only monitored until 5pm, after which time you will need to renew your loans yourself (see below).

 You can renew loans yourself on the Courtauld Library Catalogue